The Parent Trap II: Plot

-The film takes place twenty-five years after the original film.
-Sharon Ferris (née McKendrick) is divorced and living as a single mother in Tampa, Florida.
-Her daughter, Nikki, is not happy about their impending move to New York City and Sharon's decision to send her to an all-girls school in the fall.
-While in summer school, Nikki makes enemies with Jessica Dintruff but befriends Mary Grand.
-Mary's father, Bill Grand, has been widowed for four years.
-To stop Nikki from moving to New York City and to see their parents happily married, the girls scheme to set them up.

-Nikki and Mary trick their parents into meeting each other by sending Sharon flowers that are supposedly from Bill, but they do not just fall madly in love with each other as the girls had hoped, so they contact Sharon's twin sister, Susan Carey (née Evers).
-She is married and still living in California.
-She is convinced by the girls to fly to Tampa to help them by posing as Sharon and going on a few dates just to get things started.
+The film takes place 25 years after the original film.
+Sharon Ferris (née McKendrick) (Mills) is divorced and living as a single mother in Tampa, Florida.
+Her daughter, Nicole a.k.a.
+"Nikki" (Heim), is not happy about their impending move to New York City and Sharon's decision to send her to an all-girls school in the fall.
+While in summer school, Nikki makes enemies with Jessica Dintruff (Judith Tannen) but befriends Mary Grand (Andersen).
+Mary's father, Bill (Skerritt), has been widowed for four years.
+To stop Nikki from moving to New York City and see their parents happily married all at the same time, the girls scheme to set them up by tricking their parents into meeting each other by sending Sharon flowers that are supposedly from Bill, but they do not fall madly in love with each other as the girls hoped, so they contact Sharon's twin sister, Susan Carey (née Evers) (Mills in a dual role), who is married and still living in California.
+Susan is convinced by the girls to fly to Tampa to help them by posing as Sharon and going on a few dates just to get things started.
 Susan, disguised as Sharon, "accidentally" bumps into Bill at a bar called the Press Box and watches a few innings of a baseball game with him.
-The real Sharon detests baseball, and is confused when Bill drops by her workplace the next day and mentions how much fun they had.
-Susan and Bill cross paths a couple more times over the next few days.
-Florence, Bill and Mary's maid, begins to suspect that something is awry.

-Sharon discovers the girls' scheme and decides to trick them instead.
-She contacts Brian Carey, Susan's husband, who is a pilot for Trans World Airlines, and involves him in her scheme.
-While Susan and Bill are on a date, the real Sharon and Brian pretend to also be on one, with Sharon dressed as a different woman.
+The real Sharon detests baseball and is confused when Bill drops by her workplace the next day and mentions how much fun they had.
+Susan and Bill cross paths a few more times over the next few days.
+Bill and Mary's maid, Florence (Gloria Cromwell), begin to suspect that something is awry.
+Florence isn't the only one to suspect something awry, though, as Sharon discovers the girls' scheme and decides to trick them instead by contacting her brother-in-law Brian, who is a pilot for Trans World Airlines and involves him in her scheme.
+While Susan and Bill are on a date, the real Sharon and Brian pretend to also be on one in the same restaurant, with Sharon disguised as a brunette.
 Susan becomes distracted and clumsy on her date while watching her husband.
-Finally having had enough, she announces to Bill that the man she is watching is her husband.
-She storms over to their table, but begins laughing when she sees her sister underneath a black wig.

-Susan and Sharon clear up the situation for Bill, and Sharon says that she does not have romantic feelings for him, and would like it if they just remained friends.

-A going away party is thrown for Sharon and Nikki on the boat of her boss, Mr. Elias.
-Sharon and Bill meet in the cabin while Nikki and Mary go get something from the car.
-The girls release the ropes from the boat and push it away from the dock.
-The guests begin arriving and watch helplessly as the boat drifts away.
+Finally having had enough, she announces to Bill that the man she is watching is Brian.
+She storms over to their table but begins laughing when she sees Sharon underneath a black wig.
+Susan and Sharon clear up the situation for Bill and Sharon says that she does not have romantic feelings for him and would like it if they just remained friends.
+A going-away party is thrown for Sharon and Nikki on the sailboat of her boss, Mr. Elias.
+Sharon and Bill meet in the cabin while Nikki and Mary pretend to retrieve something from the car.
+The girls release the ropes from the sailboat and push it from the dock.
+The other guests begin arriving and watch helplessly as the boat drifts away.
 Sharon and Bill are enjoying each other's company, but wonder where everyone is.
-They go to the deck, see how far out they are from the shore, and then, Bill kisses Sharon.
+They go to the deck, see how far out they are from the shore and then Bill kisses Sharon.
 The scene switches to the wedding.
-Mary and Nikki are finally step-sisters and Nikki doesn't have to move to New York City.
+Mary and Nikki are finally step-sisters and Nikki doesn't have to move to New York City after all.